barebox/barebox/Documentation/devel/porting.rst

 Examples for this are the i.MX xload functions.
 Some BootROMs boot from a FAT file system.
 There is vfat support in the PBL.
-Refer to the sama5d2 baord support for an example.
+Refer to the sama5d2 board support for an example.

 Core drivers
 ============